Elaine and Baby Pulsatilla, I mean, Shana!

 The theme of Pulsatilla is to latch on to a strong supportive adult and not let go.

 Pulsatilla children will become anxiety-ridden as soon as they can’t see the parent anymore—as soon as the parent is no longer in sight.
 They won’t last long in this situation and will start searching to make sure the parent is still there and hasn’t left them alone—Fear Of Abandonment, in short, fear of being forsaken, and so Pulsatilla’s life focus is on the whereabouts of mom, and does mom still love him?
 How much?
 Is there an interloper stealing the attention and affection of mom?
 So, you can gather that these children are jealous, stingy, won’t share (can’t bear to suffer a loss) and may ask, “Do you love me?” over and over again!

-Their security is their primary focus, so they are ever-mindful of where the parent is, and that he, the child, is getting the attention and acknowledgment–the love–that will allow him to relax and feel safe.
+Their security is their primary focus, so they are ever-mindful of where the parent is, and that he, the child, is getting the attention and acknowledgment—the love—that will allow him to relax and feel safe.
 They can’t tolerate the smallest criticism or reprimand; for them, it means they are no longer loved.
-They will persist in some form of attention-seeking behavior until they are satisfied that they are again the center of existence, the sole object of Mom and Dad’s affection.
-Some of this attention-getting behavior might seem quite obnoxious!
-Pouting, whining, breaking things to be noticed, creating a scene, feeling sorry for themselves, behaving irritably, and so on.
+They will persist in some form of attention-seeking behavior until they are satisfied that they are again the center of attention, the sole object of Mom and Dad’s affection.
+Some of this behavior might seem quite obnoxious!
+Pouting, whining, creating a scene, feeling sorry for themselves, and so on….
 They won’t let a slight, snub or rebuff go by.
 It won’t be allowed to stand.

 As long as Pulsatilla feels loved, she can be perfectly content basking in the serenity of parental affection.
 They will be joyful and charming.

 If the parents fight, this will be very frightening for the child and he will play peace-maker to try to get them to reconcile.
 They cannot bear disharmony.